 CD: How did you first meet Lyman Keele, Jr.?

-RC: “Well, right after the war ended, the next thing I know the commanding officer of the squadron comes out and tells us we’re going to a peacetime Navy.
+RC: “Well, right after the war ended in January of 1973, the next thing I know the commanding officer of the squadron comes out and tells us we’re going to a peacetime Navy.
 Somebody raises their hand and says “What does that mean?”
 He says it means that from now on you are going to fly four hours a month.
 We were used to flying four hours a day, and now we’re going to fly four hours a month?
 Can you say desk job?”